What is preeclampsia?

 Your doctor will monitor you very closely, limit your activities and may induce labor a bit early.
-She might also recommend that you go on bed rest, drink lots of water and eat less salt and take medication to lower your blood pressure.
+She might also recommend that you go on bed rest, drink lots of water, eat less salt and take medication to lower your blood pressure.

 What can I do to prevent preeclampsia?

-There's no known way to prevent it, but you should always make your prenatal appointments because your doctor will screen for preeclampsia.
+There's no known way to prevent it, but you should always attend your prenatal appointments because your doctor will screen for preeclampsia.
 Also, make sure you eat a healthy diet and exercise.

 What do other pregnant moms do when they have preeclampsia?